Battle of Long Island: Maryland 400

 Stirling ordered all of his troops to cross the creek, except a contingent of Maryland troops under the command of Gist.
 This group became known to history as the "Maryland 400", although they numbered about 260–270 men.
-Stirling and Gist led the troops in a rear-guard action against the overwhelming numbers of British troops, which surpassed 2,000 supported by two cannons.
+Stirling and Gist led the troops in a rear-guard action against the overwhelming numbers of British troops, which surpassed 2,000, supported by two cannons.
 Stirling and Gist led the Marylanders in two attacks against the British, who were in fixed positions inside and in front of the Vechte–Cortelyou House (known today as the "Old Stone House").
 After the last assault, the remaining troops retreated across the Gowanus Creek.
 Some of the men who tried to cross the marsh were bogged down in the mud and under musket fire, and others who could not swim were captured.
 Stirling was surrounded and, unwilling to surrender to the British, broke through their lines to von Heister's Hessians and surrendered to them.
-Two hundred fifty six Maryland troops were killed in the assaults in front of the Old Stone House, and fewer than a dozen made it back to the American lines.
+Two hundred fifty-six Maryland troops were killed in the assaults in front of the Old Stone House, and fewer than a dozen made it back to the American lines.
 Washington watched from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue) and reportedly said, "Good God, what brave fellows I must this day lose."

 Disengagement

-The American troops who were not killed or captured escaped behind the fortified American positions centered on Brooklyn Heights.
+Continental Army troops who were not killed or captured escaped behind the fortified American position at Brooklyn Heights.
 Howe then ordered all of his troops to halt the attack, despite the protests of many officers in his command who believed that they should push on to Brooklyn Heights.
 Howe had decided against a direct frontal assault on the entrenched American positions, choosing instead to begin a siege and setting up lines of circumvallation around the American positions.
 He believed the Americans to be essentially trapped, with his troops blocking escape by land and the Royal Navy in control of the East River, which they would have to cross to reach Manhattan Island.